The Benefits of Prenatal Massages: Are They Good for Pregnancy?

 Another significant benefit is a faster recovery time post-labour.
 Prenatal massage therapy helps new moms bounce back more quickly by incorporating techniques that can be continued after pregnancy.

-Alongside breathing techniques, therapists may provide stretching exercises to support new moms in regaining their physical capacity and well-being.
+Alongside breathing techniques, therapists may provide stretching exercises to help new moms regain their physical capacity and well-being.

 a mothers hand cupping her childs feet